-Here’s another one of those “things” about tennis that seems easy, in theory, to master.
-Unfortunately, just like keeping your eye on the ball, it’s very easy to lose focus at any time during play, and – poof! – the point is over, usually not in your favor.
+Staying focused is another one of those “things” about tennis that seems, in theory, easy to master.
+Unfortunately, just like keeping your eye on the ball, it’s very easy to lose focus at any time during play and POOF, the point is over, usually not in your favor.

-The first part of the question has a multitude of answers.
-Lots of things, from boredom, bringing mental baggage to the court, to daydreaming, or simply not paying attention, can contribute to the loss of focus.
+The first part of this question has a multitude of answers.
+Everything from boredom, bringing mental baggage to the court, to daydreaming or simply not paying attention can contribute to the loss of focus.

-Then there’s the physical aspect, including fatigue, weather (heat, cold, etc.), court and equipment conditions.
+Then there’s the physical aspect, including fatigue, weather, court and equipment conditions.

 I recall playing at the state mixed doubles championships on a hard court that had holes in it repaired with duct tape.
 Talk about a challenge to one’s focus!

-The answer to how to better maintain focus also has many facets.
+The answer to maintaining better focus also has many facets.
 First, concentrate on seeing the ball come off of your opponent’s strings and tracking it into your strings.

-This allows you to anticipate where the ball might come back and keeps your focus to transition better to the ball coming off of their strings.
+This allows you to anticipate where the ball may come back and keeps your focus to transition better to the ball coming off of their strings.

-Between points, look at your strings and sight the sweet spot; tell yourself to pay attention when receiving.
+Between points, look at your strings, sight the sweet spot; tell yourself to pay attention when receiving.

 Concentrate on watching the ball as if you’re trying to read its logo.

-Lou Marino is a USPTA Cardio and youth tennis coach who lives and teaches in the greater Bluffton-Hilton Head Island area. firstname.lastname@example.org
+Lou Marino is a USPTA Cardio and youth tennis coach who lives, teaches and provides custom-hybrid racquet service in the Bluffton-Hilton Head Island area. email@example.com